S3-working-group/s3-practical-guide/docs/all.md

 _A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it._

 Concerns can still inform people of ways to further evolve agreements, including making changes to an agreement that alleviates the concern, adding certain evaluation criteria, or adjusting the frequency of the evaluation.
-Bring up concerns if you think it’s valuable to consider them.
+Bring up concerns if you think it's valuable to consider them.

 Determining whether an argument is an objection or concern is sometimes dependent on context.